magomimmo/modern-cljs/doc/tutorial-17.md

                       (format "%.2f" (calculate quantity price tax discount))))
 ```

-However, as we saw in the
-[Tutorial 15 - It's better to be safe than sorry (Part 2) - ][4], we
+However, as we saw in the [Tutorial 15 - It's better to be safe than
-can easly break the `shoppingForm` by just typing in the form a value
+sorry (Part 2) - ][4], we can easily break the `shoppingForm` by just
-that is not a number, because the `calculate` function is able to deal
+entering a value that is not a number, because the `calculate`
-with stringified numbers only.
+function is only able to deal with stringified numbers.

 ![ServerNullPointer][5]

-To start fixing this bug we introduced form validators and we made
+To start fixing this bug, we introduced form validators and we made
 them portable from CLJ to CLJS by simply using the `:crossovers`
 feature of the `lein-cljsbuild` plugin.
 With the intent of covering as
-much as possibile number of usages for the Shopping Form we then
+many as possible usages for the Shopping Form, we then
 introduced unit testing and, thanks to the [cljx][19] lib, we made
 them portable too from CLJ to CLJS.

 ## Code Refactoring again

 All this work it's not useful at all without injecting the form
-validators in the form they are intended to validate and to reach this
+validators in the form they are intended to validate.
+To reach this
 goal we need to refactor the code again.

 ## Step One - The middle man

 Instead of directly associating the `POST "/shopping` request with the
 corresponding `shopping` Enlive template, we are going to intermediate
-the latter with a new function which passes to it the result of the
+the latter with a new function which passes the result of the
-validators.
+validators to it.

 Open the `shopping.clj` source file from the
 `src/clj/modern-cljs/templates` directory and modify it as follows.